Kong/docs.konghq.com/app/_src/gateway/production/performance/benchmark.md

 **Action:** Migrate to the new DNS client.

-**Explanation:** The new DNS client is designed to be more performant than the old one, so migrating should improve performance.
+**Explanation:** The new DNS client is designed to be more performant than the old one, so migrating will improve performance.
 For more information, see the [migration docs](/gateway/{{page.release}}/migrate-to-new-dns-client).

 {% endif_version %}